pic

 gif

-Previewing some of the approaches employed in the next section, let's compare Julia's standard implementation with a multithreaded one.
+Previewing some of the approaches we'll introduce later, let's compare Julia's default implementation (sequential) with a multithreaded one.
 The macro @spawn, which will be covered in the next section, offers a simple way to run tasks in a multithreaded environment.
-It's essentially equivalent to creating and scheduling a non-sticky task.
-The following code snippets demonstrate both the standard and multithreaded approaches.
+Essentially, it's equivalent to creating and scheduling a non-sticky task.
+The following code snippets demonstrate both the default and multithreaded approaches.

 function schedule_of_tasks()